HakiFedha/bitcoin-ngo-operational-governance-templates/README.md

 ## Repository Directory

+Organisations are strongly encouraged to customise these templates to align with their specific operational, regulatory, and organisational context.

 To make these resources actionable, the templates are split into core operational areas:

 *   📂 **[Bitcoin Governance Framework](./governance/bitcoin_governance_framework.md)** — Defines internal organisational controls, spending limits, authorisation levels, and board-level oversight policies.